kubedb/docs/docs/guides/postgres/tde/backup/index.md

 section_menu_id: guides
 ---

 > New to KubeDB?
-Please start [here](/docs/README.md).
+Please start with the [KubeDB documentation](/docs/README.md).

-# Backup & Restore a TDE Encrypted Postgres
+# Backup & Restore a TDE-Encrypted Postgres

-A TDE encrypted Postgres cannot be backed up or restored with the community backup/restore path: the physical backup tool (`pg_basebackup`) and the WAL reader used for continuous archiving cannot read `pg_tde` encrypted files or its custom WAL records.
-KubeDB and [KubeStash](https://kubestash.com) ship `pg_tde` aware equivalents for both the logical and physical paths, so backup and restore work the same way you would expect, once you point at the right catalog entries.
+A TDE-encrypted Postgres cannot be backed up or restored with the community backup/restore path: the physical backup tool (`pg_basebackup`) and the WAL reader used for continuous archiving cannot read `pg_tde`-encrypted files or its custom WAL records.
+KubeDB and [KubeStash](https://kubestash.com) ship `pg_tde`-aware equivalents for both the logical and physical paths, so backup and restore work the same way you would expect, once you point at the right catalog entries.